-To support our community’s efforts to mitigate the spread of COVID-19, group tours are temporarily suspended.
+To support our community’s physical distancing efforts, group tours are temporarily suspended.

 Along the Silk and Spice Routes